WICG/trust-token-api/ISSUER_PROTOCOL.md

 #### Issuance Metadata

 As part of an issuance, two forms of metadata can be embedded into the token.
-Public metadata is embedded via the choice of key which is used as part of the issuance process (amongst the up to 3 keys configured in the key commitment) and is passed into the _Issue_ method as the keypair selection.
+Public metadata is embedded via the choice of key which is used as part of the issuance process and is passed into the _Issue_ method as the keypair selection.
 Private metadata is embedded via a cryptographically hidden bit in the signed token itself and is passed into the _Issue_ method as the private metadata boolean.
+TrustTokenV2VOPRF supports up to 6 buckets (keypairs) of public metadata and no private metadata, while TrustTokenV2PMB supports up to 3 buckets (keypairs) of public metadata and one bit of private metadata.

 ### Redeeming Tokens